scalameta/scalafmt/readme.md

 - Run all unit tests: `sbt test`
 - Run only formatting tests: `tests/testOnly *FormatTests`.
 - Write new formatting test: read [this doc](scalafmt-tests/src/test/resources/readme.md).
-- Build docs: `sbt readme/run` will create the docs, which you can open with `open readme/target/scalatex/index.html`.
-Docs are built with [Scalatex](http://www.lihaoyi.com/Scalatex/).
+- Build docs: See instructions on the [site][docs-guide] or locally at `./docs/contributing-website.md`.
 - Hack on IntelliJ plugin: see [this doc](scalafmt-intellij/readme.md).
 - Hack on SBT plugin: run `sbt scripted`.
 - Run jmh benchmarks: `./bin/run-benchmarks.sh`.